Pompeio Arrigoni

 Pompeio Arrigoni or Pompeo Arrigoni (1552–1616) was a Roman Catholic cardinal.

 Biography

-On 24 Feb 1607, he was consecrated bishop Pope Paul V, with Ludovico de Torres, Archbishop of Monreale, with Marcello Lante della Rovere, Bishop of Todi, serving as co-consecrators.
+On 24 Feb 1607, he was consecrated bishop by Pope Paul V, with Ludovico de Torres, Archbishop of Monreale, and Marcello Lante della Rovere, Bishop of Todi, serving as co-consecrators.

 While bishop, he was the principal consecrator of Bartolomeo Giorgi, Bishop of Pesaro (1609); and Pietro Federici, Bishop of Vulturara e Montecorvino (1609).